tawk/tawk-messenger-react/docs/api-reference.md

 ```

 ## switchWidget
-Disconnect the current widget connection and switch to another widget.
+Disconnect the current widget connection, logout if it has existing user login and switch to
+another widget.

 ```js
 tawkMessengerRef.current.switchWidget(options);